Ruth V Small

 Laura J. and L. Douglas Meredith Professor

 The mission of CDL is to explore the need for and acquisition of multiple literacies, develop tools to foster these literacies in a variety of contexts, and study the consequences of having or not having these literacies on children, youth, and adults.
-Since its founding in 2003, CDL has brought in close to $7 million in external funding from dozens of grants from government agencies and foundations and has fully or partially supported more than 60 graduate students from throughout the University.
+Since its founding in 2003, CDL has brought in close to $7 million in external funding from dozens of grants from government agencies and foundations and has fully or partially supported more than 75 graduate students from throughout the University.
 Ruth's current main project at CDL is Project ENABLE (Expanding Non-Discriminatory Access By Librarians Everywhere), providing training to librarians on ways to provide effective library and information services to students with disabilities.
 She has received three grants from IMLS for Project ENABLE.

 Ruth’s research is in the application of motivation theories and models to a variety of information contexts.
 Ruth has received two national research awards for her scholarly work, the 2001 Carroll Preston Baber Research Award from the American Library Association and the 1997 Highsmith Research Award from the American Association of School Librarians.
 Her current research focuses on the motivational influences on and information resource needs of young innovators.
 She is also conducting research on the impact of Project ENABLE training on librarians' ability to deliver effective library and information services to students with disabilities.
 She has authored seven books and more than 100 journal articles and book chapters.
 She has served on the editorial boards of four professional journals in both library and information science and in instructional design. in 2013, she was named to a three-year term as co-editor of School Library Research, the leading research journal in the school library field.

 Ruth has received three awards for her teaching including the School of Information Studies Professor of the Year in 1996, Teacher of the Year from the Syracuse University Alumni Association and, in 2006 Syracuse University's highest honor, the Meredith Professorship for Teaching Excellence, the first and only iSchool recipient of this award.